-- Loans and investments will be maintained in registers which will include fees and brokerage paid. - Transactions will be cross checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc.
+- Transactions will be cross checked against broker notes, counterparty confirmations and PWLB loan schedules by verifying dates, amounts, interest rates, maturity, interest payment dates etc. - When receiving requests for change of payment details.
+Due care will be exercised to ascertain the bona fide of the request and avoid potential fraud.
+Additional checks will be made through pre-existing contact details for the payee before amending payment details.